mateuszlasek/movies-api/README.md

 ## Importing data from TMDB

-Dispatches jobs to import 50 movies, 10 series and all genres:
+Dispatches jobs to import 50 movies, 10 series and all genres (with Docker: `docker-compose exec app <command>`):

 ```bash
 php artisan tmdb:import